Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

 And in the latter, moderate-depth regimes with $F^D \propto z$, we obtain:

-Thus, from the scaling analysis, we expect the drag forces per unit in-plane width ${F}\ (=F^{D}/w)$ (unit $N/m$) to have a quadratic dependence on plate width, $L$, near the free surface, and a linear dependence on plate width at larger depths.
+Thus, from the scaling analysis, we expect the drag forces per unit out-of-plane width ${F}\ (=F^{D}/w)$ (unit $N/m$) to have a quadratic dependence on plate width, $L$, near the free surface, and a linear dependence on plate width at larger depths. {The scaling analysis does not provide information on the exact form of variation of $F^D$ in $z$ in the region connecting the two regimes.
+However, we do expect the variation to be non-monotonic in $z$ since in the vanishing depth limit the force scales as $L^2$ and in the deeper limit it scales with $zL$.}

-Using the simulation's force output, in Figure \ref{fig:4}B and C we plot the observed relationships between $F$ and $L$ at, respectively, a small depth (where initial peaks occur) and in a deeper regime, where linear force variations are predicted.
-For data clarity, the forces in Figure \ref{fig:4}C are averaged over a depth window, i.e. $F^{avg} = (\int_{z_i}^{z_f}{F(z)\text{d}{z}})/(z_f-z_i)$.
+Using the simulation's force output, in Figure \ref{fig:4}B and C we plot the observed relationships between $F$ and $L$ at, respectively, a small{er} depth (where initial peaks occur) and in a deeper regime, where linear force variations are predicted.
+The forces in Figure \ref{fig:4}C are averaged over a depth window {$(z_i-z_f)$}, i.e. $F^{avg} = (\int_{z_i}^{z_f}{F(z)\text{d}{z}})/(z_f-z_i)$.
 The expected trends from the dimensional analysis are apparent.
-Besides our own simulation results, the linear dependence of drag force on intruder area, once deep enough, is a well studied relation \cite{roth2019intrusion,katsuragi2007unified,brzinski2013depth}. {We reiterate that our simulations are all in the quasistatic regime.
-Thus, the velocity contributions are negligible in comparison to static force contributions in our study.}
+Besides our own simulation results, the linear dependence of drag force on intruder area, once deep enough, is a well studied relation \cite{PhysRevLett.126.218001,katsuragi2007unified,brzinski2013depth}.
+We reiterate that our simulations are all in the quasistatic regime.
+Thus, the velocity contributions are negligible in comparison to static force contributions in our study. {Thus, the initial peak in the force response is not related to inertial drag as seen in faster intrusions\cite{bester2017collisional,katsuragi2007unified}}.